oracle/db-sharding/container-based-sharding-deployment/samples/manual-steps/podman-manual-steps/podman-sharded-database-with-system-sharding-with-snr-raft-enabled.md

 podman exec -it gsm1 $(podman exec -it gsm1 env | grep ORACLE_HOME | cut -d= -f2 | tr -d '\r')/bin/gdsctl config chunks
 ```

-**NOTE:** You will need to wait for some time for all the chunks to move out of the shard database which you want to delete.
-If the chunks are still moving out, you can rerun the above command to check the status after some time.

 ### Delete the shard database from the Sharded Database

 Once you have confirmed that no chunk is present in the shard to be deleted in earlier step, you can use the below command to delete that shard(shard4 in this case):